Installing from a distribution package¶

 See the Getting uWSGI page for a list of known distributions shipping uWSGI.

-To build uWSGI you need Python and a C compiler (gcc and clang are supported).
+To build uWSGI you need Python and a C compiler (

-Based on the languages you wish to support you will need their development headers.
+supported).
+Depending on the languages you wish to support you will need their

 apt-get install build-essential python